Brycenjwill/esp32_bloodsugar_display_small/README.md

 - Pulls live SGV (blood glucose) values from Nightscout.
 - Shows trend arrows (↗︎ ↑ → ↓ ↘︎ ⇈ ⇊).
 - Updates automatically every minute and a half.
-- Supports 3-digit numbers + arrow.
+- Supports a current bg range indicator + an arrow.
 - Works anywhere with Wi-Fi access.

 ## Requires
 - A Nightscout server.
 Nightscout Pro was used for testing.
+  - Target high and target low values should be set on your profile for the curreng bg range indicators to work.
 - An ESP32.
 An ESP Devkit V4 was used for testing.
-- Four chained MAX7219 8×8 LED matrices (often sold pre-soldered as a 4-module unit).
+- 1 MAX7219 8×8 LED matrix.
 - Either the ESP-IDF VSCode extension or the ESP-IDF Eclipse plugin for flashing

 ## Setup